DrakBoul/ccsds-rs/README.md

 # ccsds-rs

-This crate aims to provide implement various ccsds standards written in rust.
+This crate implements various ccsds standards written in rust.
 See below for currently supported standards.

 ## Supported Standards